pelagos-consulting/HIP_Course/README.md

 ## Format

-Each lesson is in the form of Jupyter notebooks which can be viewed on the student's machine with JupyterLab or with a web browser.
+Lessons are in the form of Jupyter notebooks which can be viewed on the student's machine with JupyterLab or with a web browser.
 All exercises may be performed on the command line using an SSH connection to a remote server that has ROCM installed.

 ## Installation